Nikolay V. Kuznetsov: Awadrs and recognition

 (where he was among 3 scientists from St. Petersburg University and the only one from the University of Jyväskylä), 2020, and 2021.

 He was awarded the St. Petersburg University Prize in 2020, the Afraimovich Award of NSC society in 2021, and the Andronov Prize of the Russian Academy of Science in 2024 for the theory of hidden oscillations and stability of dynamical systems.

-In 2025, Nikolay V. Kuznetsov was awarded National Awards of the Russian Federation in Science and Technology (the highest scientific award of the Russian Federation) for creating and developing a new scientific field - the theory of hidden oscillations.
+In 2025, Nikolay V. Kuznetsov was awarded State Prize of the Russian Federation in Science and Technology (the highest scientific award of the Russian Federation) for creating and developing a new scientific field - the theory of hidden oscillations.